muthusathya1/myDSALearning/README.md

 # myDSALearning
-##  Pair With Given Difference
+##   Subarray with given sum

 Problem Description

-Given an one-dimensional unsorted array A containing N integers.
+Given an array of positive integers A and an integer B, find and return first continuous subarray which adds to B.

-You are also given an integer B, find if there exists a pair of elements in the array whose difference is B.
+If the answer does not exist return an array with a single integer "-1".

-Return 1 if any such pair exists else return 0.
+First sub-array means the sub-array for which starting index in minimum.

 Problem Constraints

-1 <= N <= 105
+1 <= length of the array <= 100000
--103 <= A[i] <= 103
+1 <= A[i] <= 109
--105 <= B <= 105
+1 <= B <= 109

 Input Format

-First argument is an integer array A of size N.
+The first argument given is the integer array A.

-Second argument is an integer B.
+The second argument given is integer B.

 Output Format

-Return 1 if any such pair exists else return 0.
+Return the first continuous sub-array which adds to B and if the answer does not exist return an array with a single integer "-1".